-Updated: 25 March 2022
+Updated: 16 December 2022

-The market faces continued challenges in 2022, including an unresolved pandemic, historically high inflation, supply chain disruption and geopolitical conflict.
-However, the server market has proven very resilient in recent years, as IT infrastructure has evolved from a nice-to-have or add value to becoming a mission critical investment for most organizations.
-While the nature of investment and workload choices may be impacted by economic and other pressures, overall, the market is expected to continue on a growth trajectory.
+The market faces continued challenges through the end of 2022, including remnants of impact from the pandemic, historically high inflation, supply chain disruption and geopolitical conflict.
+However, the server market has proven very resilient in recent years, as IT infrastructure has evolved from a nice-to-have to a mission critical investment for many organizations.
+Value forecast for 2023 was lowered to 3.2% annual growth from 6.1% in September’s release.